16.06.2009 Information sharing, LEIS, Law enforcement information sharing, Uncategorized, data sharing No Comments

 r/Chuck Georgo

-02.01.2009 CJIS, Evaluation, Information sharing, LEIS, Law enforcement information sharing, Performance Measures, Processes, SOA, Strategy, Technology, Uncategorized, data sharing, law enforcement, public safety No Comments
+02.01.2009 CJIS, data sharing, Evaluation, Information sharing, law enforcement, Law enforcement information sharing, LEIS, Performance Measures, Processes, public safety, SOA, Strategy, Technology, Uncategorized Comments Off on What Gets Measured Gets Done…Using Evaluation to Drive Law Enforcmement Information Sharing

 What Gets Measured Gets Done…Using Evaluation to Drive Law Enforcmement Information Sharing